VMI–William & Mary football rivalry: History

 Previously, the game was a conference match up when VMI and William & Mary were both members of the Southern Conference from 1936 until 1976.
 William & Mary then became an independent before joining the Yankee Conference in 1993.
 It has since been a member of the Atlantic 10 Conference for football, and is currently part of the Colonial Athletic Association.
 VMI remained a member of the Southern Conference until 2001 before leaving for the Big South Conference.
 The Keydets, however, moved back to the Southern Conference in 2013.

-The most recent game was played on September 10, 2011 in Lexington with William & Mary defeating VMI 24–7.
-VMI has not won a contest between the two teams since 1985.

 The two teams have scheduled a four-game, home-and-home football series beginning in 2024.